yangshun/fate/README.md

 A `ViewRef` is a reference to an object of a specific type, in this case a `Post`.
 It contains the unique ID for the object, the type name (as `__typename`) and some fate-specific metadata. fate creates and manages these references for you, and you can pass them around your components as needed.

-When you use `useView`, fate automatically subscribes to changes for the selected fields in the view.
-If the data for a specific `Post` changes (e.g. the `title` or `content` is updated), all components that rely on that data will re-render automatically.
+Components using `useView` listen to changes for all selected fields.
+When data changes, fate re-renders all of the fields that depend on that data.
+For example, if the `title` of the `Post` changes, the `PostCard` component re-renders with new data.
+However, if a different field such as `likes` that isn't selected in `PostView` changes, the `PostCard` component will not re-render.

 #### Fetching Data with `useRequest`